tier6tank/doubles/trunk/dupfinder/readme.txt

 TODO:
 -----
 - Create a nice (os- and make-utitlity-independent?! if possible) makefile
+- See wxWidget's makefile-collection, this is very nice, for every compiler a special makefile!
+- putting every compiler's files in a special directory, even different for debug/nodebug unicode/no-unicode build
-- Adding license text as header in source files
++ Adding license text as header in source files. done
 + converting all integers to longlong (__i64) integers, where overflow could occur (e.g. the number of double files) done.
 + unicode support for windows... done!
 - (delete OpenFile, ReadFile, CloseFile and replace them by fopen, fread, fclose)